-Ever since business began taking place on our laptops first and our notepads second, the role of the projector has been utterly essential.
+Ever since everyday business began taking place on laptops and notepads, the role of the projector has been essential.

 It’s simply the fastest way to share information with colleagues and they’re just as essential in the education sector too, with teachers sharing web-pages, videos and bespoke presentations with their class with exceptional ease.

 Projectors, however, are useless without a projector screen to display images on.
 For some of our customers, that’s where the problem starts.